LiulSintayehuTebkew/dvwa-security-research/README.md

 **Conducted in an isolated lab environment**
 Kali Linux → Metasploitable2 (DVWA) | Vmware Host-Only Network

-##  Legal Disclaimer

- All research documented in this repository was conducted exclusively in an isolated Vmware lab environment on systems I personally own and control.
-No real systems, networks, users, or organisations were involved at any point.
-This work exists solely for educational purposes — to understand how vulnerabilities work so they can be identified, reported, and remediated professionally.
-**Do not replicate any of this outside of your own controlled lab environment.**

 ##  A Note Before You Read